-The average out-of-pocket cost of cataract surgery is $3,500 per eye, based on most recent estimates (updated April 21, 2021).
+The average out-of-pocket cost of cataract surgery is $4,131 per eye, based on most recent estimates (updated August 2023).
 The cost estimate reflects a standard cataract surgery procedure not covered by private insurance or Medicare, both of which could offset the out-of-pocket expense significantly.
-(There is generally an additional expense for the anesthesiologist of about $250.)
 However, depending on the exact type of treatment received, the location in which it is received, and the provider performing the surgery, this per eye cost could increase substantially.
 Standard cataract surgery in the United States may cost $3,500 to $7,000 per eye.

 The type of lens implant (IOL) chosen also influences the cost.
 There are two basic categories of premium IOLs: toric IOLs to correct astigmatism and refractive IOLs (Crystalens, ReSTOR, ReZoom, Tecnis, Symfony) to correct presbyopia.
-The additional cost of cataract surgery with toric IOLs is approximately $1,500.
-Refractive IOLs are even more expensive, with an average cost of $2,500.
-So if you elect to have surgery with premium refractive IOLs, your on-paper cost could be in the $5,600+ range.
+The additional cost of cataract surgery with toric IOLs adds $900 to $1,500 to the total.
+Refractive IOLs are even more expensive, costing $1,995 to $2,500 per lens.

 These high-tech lenses are different than the standard monofocal IOL used in basic cataract surgery, which corrects vision for only one distance, and does not correct astigmatism.
 Premium IOLs can improve distance, intermediate, and near vision.

 What Factors Impact Cost?

 The exact cost of treatment may differ substantially based on a variety of factors, including: